fspoettel/advent-of-code-rust/README.md

 Individual solutions live in the `./src/bin/` directory as separate binaries. _Inputs_ and _examples_ live in the the `./data` directory.

-Every [solution](https://github.com/fspoettel/advent-of-code-rust/blob/main/src/bin/scaffold.rs#L11-L41) has _unit tests_ referencing its _example_ file.
-Use these unit tests to develop and debug your solutions against the example input.
+Every [solution](https://github.com/fspoettel/advent-of-code-rust/blob/main/src/template/commands/scaffold.rs#L9-L35) has _tests_ referencing its _example_ file in `./data/examples`.
+Use these tests to develop and debug your solutions against the example input.

+> [!TIP]
-Tip: when editing a solution, `rust-analyzer` will display buttons for running / debugging unit tests above the unit test blocks.
+> when editing a solution, `rust-analyzer` will display buttons for running / debugging unit tests above the unit test blocks.

 ### Download input & description for a day

-> **Note**
+> [!IMPORTANT]
 > This command requires [installing the aoc-cli crate](#configure-aoc-cli-integration).

 ```sh